The Psychiatric Eye

 London Division Newsletter

-Welcome to the London Division Newsletter, 'The Psychiatric Eye'.
+Welcome to the newsletter for the London Division.
 Our Newsletter Editorial Committee welcomes submissions, letters, responses and any other comments.

 The newsletter is now published twice a year, in spring and autumn.

 Contact us at firstname.lastname@example.org or via the Division Manager, Karen Morgan if you have any questions.

 The Psychiatric Eye encourages submissions from anyone.
 We will consider any article that may be of interest to our readers in the RCPsych London Division.
 This includes submissions from service users, carers, students, clinicians, psychologists, occupational therapists, physiotherapists, social workers, and members of the wider multidisciplinary workforce.

 The Psychiatric Eye is committed to representing the diverse workforce of the RCPsych London Division.
 Regardless of article topic, we encourage authors to consider diverse perspectives and issues of equality within their writing.
 We seek to reduce barriers to publication for International Medical Graduates and we will, where appropriate and if requested, offer additional assistance in developing articles from authors for whom English is not their primary language.

 We are now accepting articles for the Autumn edition of the London Division Newsletter, The Psychiatric Eye.

 The theme for this edition is "Creative and play therapies".